-Free service helps in promoting the apps to the next level when people get addicted to the free service, they tend to buy the premium version of the product.
+Free service helps in promoting the app when people get addicted to the free service; they tend to buy the premium version of the product sooner or later.

 It’s not only Firebase, but thousands of companies have also adopted the freemium model to attract a huge audience like Dropbox, Google Drive, Zoho and many more.